One of the areas I struggled the most with after graduating from college was figuring out my purpose in life.

 “Ugh, it’s raining outside, and I’m going to be wet” to “It’s raining!
 What a wonderful day to wear colorful clothing or read a book indoors!”

 “I am not advancing at the gym as fast as I want to; I am never going to achieve my weight-goals” to ” My body is already awesome.
 I’m trying my best at the gym.
 Soon I will reach my target weight-loss goals!”

 “Today sucked, I didn’t get enough done, UGH tomorrow I have so much to do, Lord, how will I get everything done” to “Thank you for this wonderful day, I accomplished so much.
 Tomorrow will be an equally amazing day.
 I know I can tackle everything I set my mind to.”

 4. See no Evil.
 Speak no Evil.
 Hear no Evil.

 - Books will help you visualize and speak to your brain.
 Like walking, reading is a form of meditation that speaks directly to your subconscious.
-If all day you are reading negative news, then that is what your subconscious will project in your life.
+If you are reading negative news all day, then that is what your subconscious will project in your life.
 However, if you concentrate on reading books that align with your purpose, then your brain will deliver you just that.

 - Recommended reading: “Start With Why?” by Simon Senek, “The One Thing” by Gary Keller and Jay Papasan, “Purple Cow: Transform Your Business by Being Remarkable” by Seth Godin

-- Our brains need to see someone other than ourselves who has made it to where we want to be.
-This is where movies and conferences come in.
+- Conferences & Movies: Our brains need to see someone other than ourselves who has made it to where we want to be.
+This is where movies and seminars come in.
 They help you visualize the future and place yourself in it.
-Whenever I’m having a particularly off day, I often listen to TED conferences on repeat or watch “Joy”.
+Whenever I’m having a particularly off day, I often listen to TED conferences on repeat or watch “Joy.”
 It is a great way to say to my monkey brain, “Not today Satan, not today!”